-When I was 35 (in 2001) I had a faux-hawk hair cut done for Toronto Pride that June, and for the first time ever I dyed my hair.
-The tips of the faux-hawk were stop-sign-red.
-I love the colour red – it’s aggressive and vibrant – and that was the energy I wanted to express at Pride that year.
+When I was 35 (2001) I had a faux-hawk haircut done for Toronto Pride that June, and for the first time ever I dyed my hair.
+The tips of my faux-hawk were dyed stop-sign-red.
+I love the colour red, it’s aggressive and vibrant and that was the energy I wanted to express at Pride that year.

-The most symbolic example of me living OUT was when I got my ears pierced.
+A symbolic example of me living fully OUT was when I got my ears pierced.

 I took the earrings out, but they were a physical symbol, a way I could say without words, “I’m gay.
 Notice me.
 I’m queer.
 I’m different.”
 I wasn’t wearing small studs that people wouldn’t notice, I wore big hoops that really drew attention to me.
 Perhaps I needed the attention, but now I realize for the 10 years I worked at that club, I never once put those earrings back in – even when I was done work.

-I know now that for every year I didn’t wear those earrings, I lost touch with various parts of myself – my identity – and the best of who I was.
+For every year I didn’t wear those earrings, I lost touch with parts of my identity and the best of who I was.